-The provider is responsible for ensuring that any technology used to render teleservices must be HIPAA compliant and that the delivery of teleservices has been reviewed and accepted by the HIPAA compliance officer.
-The provider is also responsible for providing initial and ongoing training and support to the participant, and anyone designated by the participant, regarding the operation of the technology used during teleservices, including turning it on and off at-will.
+The provider is responsible for ensuring that any technology used to render services must be HIPAA compliant.
+The provider is also responsible for providing initial and ongoing training and support to the participant, and anyone designated by the participant, regarding the operation of the technology used during service delivery, including turning it on and off at-will.